evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 * Curveball's request/response objects are decoupled from the Node.js `http` library.

-We've been using this in a variaty of (mostly API) projects for the past few years, and it's been working really well for us.
+At [Bad Gateway][11] we've been using this in a variety of (mostly API) projects for the past few years, and it's been working really well for us.
 We're also finding that it tends to be a pretty 'sticky' product.
 People exposed to it, tend to want to use it for their next project too.

 Curious?
 Here are a bunch of examples of tasks you might want to do: